 In simpler terms, what we’re looking at here is the permanent roundness of the soccer ball.

-Time and time again I’ve talked about the importance of soccer balls being spherical in shape, but it doesn’t hurt to mention the benefits once again.
+Time and time again I’ve talked about the importance of soccer balls being round in shape, but it doesn’t hurt to mention the benefits once again.

 A soccer ball that is perfectly round gives a player the best platform to perform to their talent ceiling.